Pest IssuesThe Ant Species of Australia

 Just like many other pests, ants require their daily nourishment, and the place with the most food in your house is, of course, the kitchen.
 However, as ants are not that big, especially this species, they don’t really need a lot of food to be full.

-Free the rubbish bin of any debris and check if all the other food is either in the fridge or in sealed packages/boxes.
+The second is to free the rubbish bin of any debris and check if all the other food is either in the fridge or in sealed packages/boxes.

 The kitchen is the most common place where sugar ants go and are drawn to, but it’s not the only one.